peteroupc/peteroupc.github.io/randomfunc.md

 from random number generators.

 Feel free to send comments.
 They may help improve this page.
 In particular, corrections to any method given on this page are welcome.

+I acknowledge the commenters to the CodeProject version of this page, including George Swan, who referred me to the reservoir sampling method.

 <a id=License></a>
 ## License